Shari Redstone Suggests Willingness to Sell Family Business Amid CBS Legal War

-Shari Redstone suggested in a legal filing on Tuesday that she may be willing to sell off her father’s media empire, National Amusements, that she now controls.
+Shari Redstone suggested in a legal filing on Tuesday that she may be willing to relinquish control of the bulk of her father’s media empire.

 National Amusements Inc., which was built by her ailing 95-year-old father Sumner Redstone, controls 80% of the voting stock of both Viacom and CBS and has for months been embroiled in a boardroom war between Shari Redstone and CBS chairman-CEO Leslie Moonves over her plan to merge the two companies into a single entity.

-In her cross-complaint against CBS, Moonves, and 10 independent board members filed on Tuesday, Redstone suggests that the merger would allow her to sell off National Amusements’ stake at a better price.
+In her cross-complaint against CBS, Moonves, and 10 independent board members filed on Tuesday, Redstone suggests that the merger would allow her to sell the combined company at a better price.
 The suit states that Redstone told Moonves of this plan at a meeting on Jan.
 16.

 “Ms. Redstone discussed NAI’s long-term plans for CBS, focusing on a two-step process starting with a merger with Viacom that would strengthen both entities, and continuing thereafter with a sale or merger of the stronger combined entity, with NAI open to the possibility of relinquishing its voting control as part of that second transaction,” the suit states.